-- - 1.
-Development proposals should be able to demonstrate that they are appropriate in terms of layout, design, scale to both the immediate context and to the wider village setting and that the workmanship will be of high quality. - 2.
-In these guidelines the term development encompasses all structural work from new builds to extensions and alterations.
+1. Development proposals should be able to demonstrate that they are appropriate in terms of layout, design,scale to both the immediate context and to the wider village setting and that the workmanship will be of high quality.

+Guidelines

-- G3.
-New development should be proportionate to its plot and neighbouring buildings. - G4.
-Any extension should noramlly be similar in style, constructed of similar materials and be subservient to the main building.
-Refer to G10. - G5.
-Development proposals need to respect the hamlet layout of the village and its open spaces. - G6 The use of traditional materials, where appropriate, should be encouraged. - G7.
-New development should be supported by an appropriate landscaping scheme that reflects the character of the immediate area and the rural nature of the village. - G8.
-Any new development should minimise its impact on the wider environment
+G3.
+New development should be proportionate to its plot, neighbouring buildings and sit comfortably in the immediate street-scene.

+G4.
+Any extension should normally be similar in style, constructed of similar materials and be subservient to the main building.
+Refer to G10.

+G5.
+Development proposals need to respect the hamlet layout of the village and its open spaces.
+G6.
+The use of traditional materials and methods, where appropriate should be encouraged.

+G7.
+New development should be supported by an appropriate landscaping scheme that reflects the character of the immediate area and the rural nature of the village.

+G8.
+Any new development should minimise its impact on the wider environment by using sustainable, non-polluting materials and energy efficient design.
+Renewable energy equipment should be positioned so as to blend in with the local street scene.

-- by using sustainable, non-polluting materials and energy efficient design. - G9.
-Any new building design needs to maintain local roof lines. take account of local architectural details and either incorporate them or blend in with them. - G10.
-Architectural improvements and innovative design should be allowed as long as they are in sympathy with the village and the rural nature of its surrounds. - G11.
-All external lighting should be muted. not produce glare or adversely affect the rural character of the night sky.
+G9.
+Any new building design needs to maintain local roof lines, take account of local architectural details and either incorporate them or blend in with them.

+G10.
+Architectural improvements and

+innovative design should be allowed as long as they are in sympathy with the village and the rural nature of its surrounds.

+G11.
+All external lighting should be muted, not produce glare or adversely affect the rural character of the night sky.
 The use of continual and bright external lighting should be avoided.

+G12.
+Directional advertising signs for new housing, or any other operation outside the village should be banned.
+Reduction in street furniture should be encouraged.

-- 1. Boundaries are typically provided in the form of hedgerows, walls and fences.
+1. Boundaries are typically provided in the form of hedgerows, walls and fences.
 Native species mixed hedgerows are common and encouraged as appropriate to the rural setting of the village.
 There are also good examples of beech hedges, and yew hedges.
-Examples of nonnative species include leylandii and laurel. - 2.
-There are examples of old cob and cob and flint walls, that blend in well within the village, brick walls and picket fences as well as long stretches of wood fencina.
+Examples of nonnative species include leylandii and laurel.

+2. There are examples of old cob and cob and flint walls, that blend in well within the village, brick walls and picket fences as well as long stretches of wood fencing.